 We Remember Your Childhood Well Analysis

-A re-occurring device throughout this poem, which you can read in full here, is starting each stanza with a statement which seems to refute the unstated claims of the child (the reader).
+A re-occurring device throughout this poem is starting each stanza with a statement that seems to refute the unstated claims of the child (the reader).
 In this case “nobody hurt you”.
-This is very matter of fact and this entire stanza is filled with denials giving the impression that the narrator is trying to defend themselves against various allegations.
+This is very matter-of-fact and this entire stanza is filled with denials giving the impression that the narrator is trying to defend themselves against various allegations.
 Most of the sentences are very short and sharp which helps to create the “edgy” feel of the poem.
-Perhaps it is just me but the imagery of the “bad man on the moors” made me think of Ian Brady, a famous serial killer who along with Myra Hindley were known as the Moors Murderers.
+Perhaps it is just me but the imagery of the “bad man on the moors” made me think of Ian Brady, a famous serial killer who along with Myra Hindley was known as the Moors Murderers.

 Again this stanza seems to reference a specific event.
 These events that we don’t get a lot of information about create intrigue but also add more to the suspenseful nature of the poem.
-I like to try and imagine the questions that are being asked in order to illicit these reactions; perhaps for this stanza it would go something like this:
+I like to try and imagine the questions that are being asked in order to elicit these reactions; perhaps for this stanza, it would go something like this:

 Why did you send me away to those scary people, they were so strict it was terrible.
 Even if we are to imagine this is the “unheard” part of the poem it still leaves so much ambiguity, it is part of what makes this poem so compelling – like a movie trailer we only get to see hints and snippets with very few spoilers.

-At the risk of sounding like a bit of a Duffy “fanboy” I love this poem!
+At the risk of sounding like a bit of a Duffy “fanboy”, I love this poem!
 It’s so dark and leaves so much unanswered.
-In my head I was able to create a story of the child’s youth and I expect anyone who reads it will come up with their own version.
+In my head, I was able to create a story of the child’s youth and I expect anyone who reads it will come up with their own version.
 It’s that sense of intrigue that makes this poem so enthralling.
 The suggested horror is key to this.
-Whilst as reasonable adults we would recognise there are two sides to every story, the adults menacing tone makes it hard as the reader to discern whose voice is more reliable: the harsh, unsympathetic voice of the narrator, or the unheard voice of the child.
+Whilst as reasonable adults we would recognize there are two sides to every story, the adults’ menacing tone makes it hard as the reader to discern whose voice is more reliable: the harsh, unsympathetic voice of the narrator, or the unheard voice of the child.